chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 One of David’s daughters, Janet Home, married John Sanders, who was a teller at the Bank of Scotland.
 Their daughter Janet Sanders was John Adie’s mother, making John the great-grand-nephew of Jean Home, and direct descendent of her brother David Home of Kello, the murderer of Mr Belches of Invermay.

-![Home family arms][def5]

-*A card with a painted representation of the Home coat of arms.
-On the reverse, in John Adie’s handwriting, it says “Coat of Arms of my Mother’s Family”.*
+{% include figure popup=true image_path="/assets/genealogy/HomeArms.jpeg" alt="Home family coat of arms" caption="A card with a painted representation of the Home coat of arms.
+On the reverse, in John Adie’s handwriting, it says “Coat of Arms of my Mother’s Family”." %}

 In the late 1820s, following the death of a childless second cousin, John arranged to have himself legally recognised as heir to the long-dead Jean Home, and thus inherited what remained of her property.
 This amounted merely to a tenement in Liberton’s Wynd, Edinburgh, which was standing in the way of the construction of George IV Bridge.
 The legal process took several years, and it was not until 1834, after construction of the new bridge was finished, that the sale of the (presumably by then demolished!) property to the Commissioners for City Improvements was completed.
 The £140 proceeds from the sale must have been a welcome boost to John’s resources.